magidc/nvim-config/README.md

 # Custom mappings
 Most of mappings are defined in file `lua/mappings.lua`.
 WhichKey plugin is used in order to provide a description for each one of them.
 Other mappings can be found in specific plugin configuration files in `lua/plugins/configs` directory.
+Also, language specific mappings are defined in LSP config files, these mappings only will available when working with specific programming languages (when LSP are attached)

 <br>